ska-telescope/sdp-workflows-procfunc/docs/src/examples/realtime_example.rst

           txn.loop(wait=True)

-On exiting the ``with`` block it waits until the scheduling block instance is finished or cancelled.
+On exiting the ``with`` block it waits until the scheduling block instance is finished.
 When the scheduling block instance state is updated, it then removes the execution engine and updates the processing block state.

-TODO: how does the above work?
-It's a bit confusing -- when does the helm deployment happen? before or after the wait_loop finishes? from code it seems before, but doc says after...